 Without ever saying it, Owens shows that Tate means something to Kya.
 Something as simple as a wave can be written into a touching moment of silence between two characters.

 Learning how to analyze a character is imperative to your writing success.
 It’s the depth of characters that bring readers back again and again to their favorite stories.

 As a next step, go back to a character you have written previously.
 You could have written this character yesterday or five years ago, but choose one of your favorite scenes.

 Next, pretend you are the reader now rather than the writer.
 What do you notice?
 What stands out?
-What should stand out?
+What are their most prominent character traits?